elendem/score-board-sr/README.md

 >- simple java record that keeps team's unique identifier

 ## Notes
+- there is left console output under test getMatchesSummary_validateOrderOfScoreAndStart to print out actual sorted summary
 - teams input
    - ensure that team identifier is valid (not null or empty)
    - ensure that team is duplicated.
 In other words that if team is already playing, it cannot play another match